jonmellman/CourseShopper-UvA/README.md

 # CourseShopper

 ## Description
-CourseShopper enables users to browse the UvA course catalog by various attributes and view complete course descriptions - it also keeps track of 'saved' courses and recently viewed courses.
+CourseShopper enables users to browse the UvA (Universiteit van Amsterdam) course catalog by various attributes and view complete course descriptions - it also keeps track of 'saved' courses and recently viewed courses.

 ## Features